 Jim purchased the property anyways.

 The site is 50 acres of which just 3.9 acres are currently planted to vine.
 Five vineyard blocks are located on site – two of which have yet to be planted.
-These blocks were originally planted to Chardonnay in the early to mid 1980s.
-By the time Jim purchased the property these blocks had been abandoned and had been overgrown by poison oak and other chaparral.
+These blocks were originally planted to Chardonnay in the early to mid 1980s and the property was called Jericho Creek Vineyard by previous owners.
+By the time Jim purchased the property in 1999 these blocks had been abandoned and had been overgrown by poison oak and other chaparral.

 This is some of Napa’s most rugged vineyard land and is certainly one of the county’s most unique vineyard locations.
 The property is perched high on the slopes of Mt.
 St. Helena about a mile from the Lake County line to the north; this is steep, rocky and brushy landscape.

-These vineyards could not be planted today – they are on slopes that exceed the maximum allowed county ordinance of 30% slope.
+The vineyards on the Knighton Family property could not legally be planted today; they are located on slopes that exceed the maximum allowed county ordinance of 30% slope.
 However, if vineyards have already been planted on site (even if they are no longer maintained) certain requirements must be met and then the vineyards can be replanted under Napa’s Track II Vineyard Erosion Control Plans.

 Fast forwarding to 2004 Jim started looking at the old vineyard sites and realized their potential if they were replanted.
 An acquaintance told Jim to call Pina Vineyard Management Company with the caveat that they probably wouldn’t be interested in developing his small vineyard site.
 When Pina saw this site, they realized just how unique of a location this is; Jim soon hired them, and they replanted the vines in 2004 and continue to manage the vineyards.